spacemeshos/testnet-guide/wallet.md

 Your full account address is a long number, such as `0xebee4e63a6b0f829f3ad06fb6c4aa80a6860774bc25e9c1b1b2c69b8b4ee0443`.

-Your account balance is displayed at the bottom left side of the screen. `SMC` is the symbol for `Smesh Coins.`
+Your account balance is displayed at the bottom left side of the screen. `SMH' is the symbol for `Smesh.`

 You can copy your account's public address to your computer's clipboard by clicking on the copy icon on the right side of the displayed  account number.